-Redevelopment within the District will cause stormwater runoff and pollution.
+Development within the District will cause stormwater runoff and pollution.
 To manage this stormwater runoff, the City may need to construct, alter, rebuild or expand stormwater management infrastructure within the District.
-Eligible Project Costs include, but are not limited to, construction, alteration, rebuilding or expansion of: stormwater collection mains; inlets, manholes and valves; service laterals; ditches; culvert pipes; box culverts; bridges; and infiltration, filtration and detention Best Management Practices (BMP's).
-To the extent stormwater management system projects undertaken within the District provide direct benefit to land outside of the District, the City will make an allocation of costs based on such benefit.
-Those costs corresponding to the benefit allocated to land within the District, and necessitated by the implementation of the Project Plan, are eligible Project Costs.
+Eligible Project Costs include, but are not limited to, construction, alteration, rebuilding or expansion of: stormwater collection mains; inlets, manholes and valves; service laterals; ditches; culvert pipes; box culverts; bridges; stabilization of stream and river banks; and infiltration, filtration and detention Best Management Practices (BMP's).
+To the extent stormwater management system projects undertaken within the District provide direct benefit to land outside of the District, the